hassani0393/cheatsheets/nginx.md

 same as the Waiting value.

+NGINX Amplify
+is SaaS tool that you can use to monitor up to five servers for free visualizes NGINX performance, and monitors the OS, PHP‑FPM, Docker containers, and more.
+A unique feature in Amplify is a static analyzer for NGINX configuration that provides recommendations for making the configuration more secure and efficient.

+can also be done with Promatheus
 #### Logging
 log_module is used for logging conf. consisting of log_format and access_log directive !not for error loging. error_log : sets the file and logging level. comes from core module.